angarsky/diveintopython/learn/classes/objects.md

 In the first example, we create a dictionary object and dump it to a file using `pickle.dump()`.
 In the second example, we create a `MyClass` instance and serialize it to a byte string using `pickle.dumps()`.

-Using `pickle` for serialization is easy and powerful.
+Using `pickle` for Python object serializing is easy and powerful.
 However, please note that `pickle` is not secure and should not be used to serialize or deserialize untrusted data.

 ## Error: Python Object has no Attribute